IsraelFulton/IsraelFulton.github.io/_pages/about.md

----
-layout: single
-title:  "About"
-permalink: /about/
----

 I’m a recent economics graduate passionate about international affairs, artificial intelligence, climate & energy markets.
 This site collects essays, project notes, and the occasional book review.